Grants for First-Time Home Buyers | 2025 Guide

 • Deferred payment loan: A loan that postpones repayment until a later date, such as when the home is sold, refinanced, or the mortgage is paid off.

-• Second mortgage: An additional loan taken out on top of the first mortgage, often used to cover down payment or closing costs.
+• Second mortgage: An additional loan taken out on top of the first mortgage, often used to cover down payment, closing costs, or home improvements.

 Eligibility requirements for home buying grants vary by program but often includes: